Do you have a confined space rescue plan?

 Establishing a Risk Profile

-Before you come up with a rescue plan for confined spaces, it’s a good idea to put together a risk profile of the situation.
+Before you develop a rescue plan for confined spaces, it’s a good idea to prepare a risk profile of the situation.
 This means you should take the time to assess all possible dangers.

 You start by doing an in-person walkthrough of the space and consulting the layout plans.
 Then you can think through how many workers are using the space and whether you’ll be collaborating with a specialized rescue team.

-Other important things to think about include training and communication.
-Knowing how your team will react to dangerous situations will help you figure out what the rescue might look like.
+Other important considerations include training and communication.
+Knowing how your team will react in dangerous situations will help you determine what the rescue might look like.

 Coming Up With a Solid Rescue Plan